 This is going to be a controversial post so don’t say I didn’t warn you!
 In case you don’t know, I was an aesthetician (facialist) for 10 years prior to starting Jenni Raincloud.
 One of the most common treatment among aestheticians and skin care specialist is a glycolic peel.
 Glycolic is a fruit acid that burns the top layers of skin.
 They can do wonders for many skin types when used carefully and properly.
 Having a glycolic peel can give you immediate results when it comes to smoothing fine lines and wrinkles as well as fading sun spots and acne scars.

-Just for a bit of reference on glycolic percentages, I would typically use a 10% glycolic gel on a very sensitive person, a 20% on normal skin types and a 30% on someone who needed results and was aware that there would be pain, redness and peeling for days after the peel.
-50% blows my mind.
+Just for a bit of reference on glycolic percentages, I would typically use a 10% glycolic gel on a very sensitive person, a 20% on normal skin types.
+30% glycolic acid is quite strong so you’ll need to take extra care when using it.
 I was shocked that it is available to anyone on Amazon.
-The great thing about 50% is that you can see some great results in a short amount of time.
+The great thing about 30% is that you can see some great results in a short amount of time.
 The bad thing is that you can seriously burn your skin…. and I did-and I’m supposed to be the professional!

 I’ve been getting big zits lately.
 Like the kind you get in junior high that sit under the surface and look awful but won’t come to a head.
 They last for weeks, sometimes months and if you squeeze them, you’ll inevitably end up busting capillaries or scarring yourself without getting anything from them.
 So my solution to this extremely annoying dilemma is glycolic acid.
 When done safely, a thin layer over a zit, left on for 2-5 minutes can bring a zit to the surface allowing for ease in draining.
 Plus, the glycolic encourages the cells to regenerate, minimizing scarring.